-Customizing dashboard
+Customizing the dashboard (home page)

-Xpand Portal provides a wide variety of options to customize the feel and look of the portal home page, also referred to as dashboard:
+Xpand Portal provides a wide variety of options to customize the feel and look of the portal home page (also referred to as dashboard):

 After you add a layout block to a page, and then try to add an element to a layout block, you will see which elements are supported for that type of page.